Terminal

 Year-over-year %

-M2 growth is Druckenmiller's primary liquidity gauge.
+M2 growth is the primary liquidity gauge for the macro cycle.
 The COVID-era M2 surge (+25%) created inflationary excess that took years to unwind.

 M2 Money Supply — Level